Flash-1337/IDA-to-vTable/README.md

 # IDA-to-vTable

 ## Description
-### A simple tool to convert an ida vtable to a usable virtual function table
+### A simple tool to convert a IDA vtables to a usable virtual function table

 ## Code Breakdown (Thanks to ChatGPT)